Child playingin the rain

 Using the My Weather Graph worksheet, track the weather at the same time each day for a week.
 Some days may require more than one box to be marked.
 At the end of the week total each row.
 Discuss which types of weather you had the most, least, and same amount.

-Create a windsock by decorating a piece of cardstock.
-Roll the piece into a circle and staple closed.
-Along the bottom edge of the circle, staple different colored streamers.
-Punch two holes in the top of the cardstock and thread yarn to make a hanger.
+Decorate a piece of cardstock, then roll it into a cone shape and staple it closed.
+Along the bottom edge of the cone, staple different colored streamers.
+Punch two holes at the top of the cardstock, and thread yarn through to create a hanger.

 Child painting by blowing into a straw.